 Not long ago, this process was a real drag.
 As soon as you took down an unauthorized video in one place, it would just crop up again later in another.
 But more recently, YouTube launched a tool called ContentID, which allows you to identify your music just once, and have it be recognized in perpetuity.
 From there on out, you can have YouTube automatically block, track or monetize that music, now matter who uploads it and when.

 This service is not restricted to the big labels.
-If you’ve had issues with your music uploaded against your will in the past, you are eligible to sign up for free.
-And not to be outdone, Soundcloud has also launched a content identification system of its own.
+If you’ve had issues with your music uploaded against your will in the past, you may be eligible to sign up for free.
+Not to be outdone, Soundcloud has also launched a content identification system of its own.

 A Note About Fair Use: